maxbrixner/mrkr2/README.md

 # Mrkr

-A tool to label pages, blocks and text within images and PDF files.
+A tool to label pages, blocks, and text within images and PDF files.

 The backend is built with FastAPI, and the frontend uses WebComponents written in TypeScript.